-My response was to suggest they present TWO ideas to the stakeholder.
+I suggested they present two ideas to the stakeholder.
 Not necessarily two ideas that would ultimately be developed, but two that “pegged the ends” of a given spectrum they were exploring.
 Then ask questions around those ideas.
 Why?
 To set up comparative thinking.

 As a very simple example, consider the two following questions and imagine your response to both.
 First, imagine someone asking you, “What do you think about this product?
 Where does your thinking go?
 Now imagine someone asking you, “How does this product compare to others that you have seen?”
 Note the difference?

 Your stakeholders—and anyone else, for that matter–are always making comparisons when they make choices.
 How many times have you heard, “This will take too long.”
 Or “I think that is too expensive for our budget.”
 When I hear this, my next question will be, “Compared to what?” or “What are you thinking of as you say that?”